As part of the MBA Alumni career follow up program, IUM ensures it stays up to date with the careers of our MBA alumni students.

 Prior to coming to IUM, I studied for a Bachelor in Economics and Business Administration from the University of Hohenheim in Germany.
-After graduation, I joined Allianz Group as Financial Analyst in the Group Planning and Controlling department.
+After graduation, I joined Allianz Group as a Financial Analyst in the Group Planning and Controlling department.

 Why have you chosen the IUM MBA?

-During my time at Allianz Group, I gradually realized the importance of further substantiating my understanding of business fundamentals, such as finance, strategy, markets, and operations, in order to make the right business decisions.
+During my time at Allianz Group, I gradually realized the importance of further substantiating my understanding of business fundamentals, such as finance, strategy, markets, and operations, to make the right business decisions.
 I also felt the need to get out of my comfort zone for a while to pursue a managerial position in the company I was working with.

 Thus, I decided to register for the IUM full-time MBA program.
-The program is hands-on and focuses on the practical aspects of business rather than remaining purely theoretic and combines soft skill development with hard academic knowledge – often with the help of respectable professionals in the field.
+The program is hands-on and focuses on the practical aspects of the business rather than remaining purely theoretic and combines soft skill development with hard academic knowledge – often with the help of respectable professionals in the field.

 Monaco and IUM are a challenge, and a worthwhile one, too!
 I am proud to be part of the MBA Alumni community!